mdancho84/mdancho84.github.io/_posts/2023-02-24-make-microsoft-word-reports-officedown.md

 # Why Making Microsoft Word Reports from R is a Must

-Listen, There's one way to __immediately turn off an executive...__
+Listen, there's one way to __immediately turn off an executive...__

 And that's by giving them a Jupter Notebook (I mean look at this mess).